mtov/engsoftmoderna/en/chapter2.md

 allows the team to make comparisons similar to the following
-one: in terms of effort, is a task that has 8 story points equivalent to a task with 5 story points plus a task with 3 points (i.e., the two previous values in the scale)?
+one: in terms of effort, is a task that has 8 story points equivalent to a task with 5 story points plus a task with 3 points (i.e., the two previous marks in the scale)?
 If yes, 8 story points is a good estimate.
 If not, it is better to estimate the story with 5 story points.